elastic/elastic-serverless-forwarder/docs/README-AWS.md

 As a first step users should install appropriate integrations in the Kibana UI.
 This sets up appropriate pre-built dashboards, ingest node configurations, and other assets that help you get the most out of the data you ingest.

-**S3 input:**
+**SQS S3 Notifications input:**
-The Lambda function supports ingesting logs contained in the S3 bucket and send them to Elastic.
+The Lambda function supports ingesting logs contained in the S3 bucket through an SQS notification and send them to Elastic.
 The SQS queue serves as a trigger for the Lambda function.
-When a new log file gets written to an S3 bucket and meets the criteria (as configured including prefix/suffix), a notification is generated that triggers the Lambda function.
+When a new log file gets written to an S3 bucket and meets the criteria (as configured including prefix/suffix), a notification to SQS is generated that triggers the Lambda function.
 Users will set up separate SQS queues for each type of logs (i.e. redis.log, ngnix.log and so on).
 A single configuration file can have many input sections, pointing to different queues that match specific log types identified in the configuration by dataset and namespace.
 The dataset and namespace helps the function send the logs to the corresponding data streams for further processing and storage in the Elasticsearch cluster.

 ### Deployment:
 At a high level the deployment consists of the following steps: